tursilion/herox/readme.md

 HERO(XB), HEROX_EA5 and HEROX_BAS are also both on the included HEROX.DSK disk image, and may be used with emulation or transferred to hardware via any of the disk transfer techniques.

+"HERO V1.3 (1988) [Compiled by TMOP]_8.bin" is a 32kb ROM file - a version of the XB game compiled by TMOP.

 Finally, HEROX.A99 is the source code.
 Feel free to rip ideas or techniques but please check with me before using as the basis for your own title.
 Also at Github: https://github.com/tursilion/herox

 This is my entry into the 2018 4k contest.
 Thanks!